 How do you make blackening seasoning?

 Don’t let this long(ish) list of ingredients scare you.
 You probably have all of the spices in your spice drawer.
-Blackening blends can vary, but this is a combination that we really like.
+Blackening blends can vary, but this is a combination that we really like – I’ve used cumin here, which typically in blackening seasoning, but goes really nicely with the cumin spiced sour cream that you’ll serve with the shrimp.
 Combine the spices with butter and magic happens.
 Feel free to tweak according to your taste.
 I don’t like a lot of heat, so if you prefer something spicier, add some cayenne pepper to the mix.